 If you want to use a radio over the internet, the WAN, it must have previously been setup using SmartSDR's setup procedure.
 You might find it helpful to have sighted assistance for this.
 There is one test step, if you choose to do it, where you must look for a green light.
 Apart from that, you can perhaps manage it alone.
 Anyway, when you press the "Remote" button, if you're not logged in, you'll need to enter your login credentials.
 Note that there is a "Login" button following the Remote button, that'll force a login.
 You may use this if you need to log back in after a logout.

 Connect with either the "Connect" button, or by simply hitting Enter when the rig is selected.
 You may also choose the LowBW button for a low bandwidth connection.

 If you don't want to select a radio at this time, you may just hit escape to use other JJFlexRadio functions.

 The main window is composed of several fields.
 There are however 5 main fields.
 The first is the meter and frequency display.
 The second is the operating mode, (e.g.) USB.
 This is followed by several fields which largely depend upon the mode, although some are always there.
 These are discussed in somewhat more detail in the Other screen fields section.

 Finally there are always three fields present at the bottom, "receive text", "sent text", and "status".

-When in CW mode, typing text into the "sent text" field will send the characters if your rig supports it.
+When in CW mode, typing text into the "sent text" field will send the characters.